Hello and welcome to my K2 Formula bindings review.

 Bindings angles: +15/-15

 The Formulas weren’t the most responsive bindings that I’ve ridden with, but they did provide good response.
-More than they’re stated flex of medium would indicate, but, IMO, they’re a little stiffer than that.
+More than they’re stated flex of medium would indicate.

 They felt a little dead underfoot to me.
 Not completely dead, but didn’t have the kind of board feel that I like to have – particularly for buttering and freestyle riding in general.